TomasBoda/library-management-system/docs/documentation.md

 Therefore, it requires a proper state management.
 For this purpose, I opted for a tree structure where each node represents one state and the user can move between the stages by moving from one node to another.

-The `StateManager` is a simple class, holding the current state and changing its value.
+The `StateManager` is a simple class, holding the current state and modifying its value.
 ```java
 public class StateManager {